Shalvin001/Security/Recon/Scans/Nmap/README.md

 - Misconfigurations

 ### Additional Information
+- It is recommended to perform scans as a root user (sudo).
+-- For example: **sudo -A --top-ports 100 -T4 scanme.nmap.org**
-It is recommended to perform scans as a root user (sudo), as it is more proffessional and the results would be more accurate.
-And yes, I forgot to do that, but I inted to do better next time.
+- That way it is more proffessional and the results will be more accurate.
+And yes, I forgot to do that, but I intend to do better next time.
+- I scanned top 100 ports instead of the default top 1000 port due to my resources beiing limited.

 ## CONCLUSION
 - Basic scan successfully identified open ports that are later analyzed in subsequent scans.